tomash/talks/should-not-test/index.md

 ---

-Purpose of tests: ensure code works as expected, prevent regressions.
+Remember the purpose of tests?

 ---

-Purpose is defeated if you don't know how expectations would be missed or what kind of regression could it prevent.
+Purpose is defeated if test won't fail.

 "Fails only if method is removed" is not a good reason to keep the test.